Flynn Saunders: Development

 Flynn was a doctor and social worker, who arrived in Summer Bay after leaving the city in search of his missing sister Ashley Saunders (Zoe Ella).
 When Flynn learns there is a job available at the local drop-in centre, he decided to take it and wait for his sister to pass through the town.
 Dingle-Wall told an Inside Soap writer, "Finding Ashley is number one on Flynn's agenda.
 She has a drug problem, and could have gone anywhere.
 But Flynn thinks she may have been heading for the Bay, and he's hoping to be there if, and when, she arrives."
-Shelley Sutherland (Paula Forrest), who ran the centre, was pleased to have Flynn working there.
-However, Flynn got off to a bad start with Shauna Bradley (Kylie Watson) and Brodie Hanson (Susie Rugg), who he chased down the beach, after mistaking her for Ashley.
+Shelley Sutherland (Paula Forrest), who ran the centre, was pleased to have him working there.
+He got off to a bad start with Shauna Bradley (Kylie Watson) and Brodie Hanson (Susie Rugg), whom he chased down the beach after mistaking her for Ashley.